Learn what a Work Operating System (Work OS) is with the top 5 best Work OS Work Management Tools:

 Website: Microsoft Tools

-These were the top 5 tools that can serve you as a work OS.
+These are the top 5 tools that can serve you as a Work OS.
 Some other good options include Airtable (a cloud-based spreadsheet database), Coda, Notion ( a one-stop solution for Team wiki, project management, and shared docs), Asana (mobile and web-based work management app), Trello, glip, teamwork, I done this and Zoho.

-In this tutorial, we saw how a work OS helps in centralizing data by breaking data silos, contextualizing communication by breaking collaborative silos and provide visibility by breaking operational silos.
+In this tutorial, we saw how a Work OS helps in centralizing data by breaking data silos, contextualizing communication by breaking collaborative silos, and providing visibility by breaking operational silos.

 Overall, a work Operating System provides a centralized hub for work management and aids in achieving enterprise agility.

 There is a variety of tools available in the market.
-You can spend some time in analyzing which one suits best as per your needs and then finalize the tool.
+You can spend some time analyzing which one suits you best as per your needs and then finalizing the tool.
 The best part is that almost all the tools have a free trial available.
-So, you can try hands-on before finalizing the tool for your organization.
+You can try it hands-on before finalizing the tool for your organization.